 The right dosage is the key to getting the desired effect from CBD spray.
 The same is true with any other forms of CBD.
 We recommend you start with a small dose and gradually increase.
 This way you can avoid any side-effects associated with CBD usage.

 Choose a brand that distinctly shows how much CBD you are about to consume upon each application.
-Medosi offers CBD weight loss and energy sprays that come in a 30mL bottle.
+Medosi offers CBD weight loss spray and CBD energy spray that come in a 30mL bottle.
 The net CBD content per bottle is 180mg and you will get 6mg of CBD per servings.
 CBD sublingual spray can offer you a stronger and long-lasting effect.

 Following are some of the reasons why you might prefer CBD oral spray over other forms of CBD products: